 The Bank utilises the industry-wide standard 3 Lines Of Defence ("3 LOD") model to manage its risk.
-The model is used as a means to achieve and assure overall effective risk governance, management and assurance, reflecting and reinforcing the Bank's internal control framework.
+The model is used as a means to communicate clear accountabilities to achieve and assure overall effective risk governance, management and assurance, reflecting and reinforcing the Bank's internal control framework.